"Lisa," I yell over the saw while walking into our huge workshop.

-"Sure," I say grabbing my shirt and sweater.
+"Sure," I say, grabbing my tank and sweater.

 The next hour is spent rotating machines with Scott while discussing money.
 We had decided when dad passed to renovate the business.
 We updated the office and bought new tools that were desperately needed.
-Unfortunately we took out a business loan at terrible time.
-6 months after our reno the economy crashed.
-Customers started to diminish and so did our savings.
-We are still in the black but Scott says it is by the skin of our teeth.
+Unfortunately, we took out a business loan at a terrible time.
+Six months after our reno, the economy crashed.
+Customers started to diminish, and so did our savings.
+We are still in the black, but Scott says it is by the skin of our teeth.
 (Southern saying meaning barely).